-In a recent interview with ABC-News reporter Diane Sawyer, scientist Stephen Hawking opined that human life is "insignificant in the universe," and then went on to say that "there is a fundamental difference between religion, which is based on authority, [and] science, which is based on observation and reason."
+In an interview last night with ABC-News reporter Diane Sawyer, scientist Stephen Hawking opined that human life is "insignificant in the universe," and then went on to say that "There is a fundamental difference between religion, which is based on authority, [and] science, which is based on observation and reason."
 He concluded by saying, "Science will win because it works."